dLogan807/rend-origin/README.md

 ### Important Notes

-Minor issues may arise if more than one Rend is present in a world due to some calculations using global storage.
+Minor issues may arise if more than one Rend is present in a world due to some calculations using global storage for macros.

-After switching to another origin, run `/function rend:remove_all_modifiers` to remove attribute modifiers set by this origin.
+After switching to another origin, run `/function rend:remove_all_modifiers` and `/scale reset pehkui:visibility @s` to remove attribute modifiers set by this origin.

 ### Lore